Lesson 13: Finite State Machines (FSM)

 - The theoretical foundation of FSMs: states, transitions, inputs, and outputs.

-- The two primary FSM types: Moore (output from state) and Mealy (output from state and input).
+- The two primary FSM types are: Moore (output from state) and Mealy (output from state and input).

 - How to construct state diagrams and state transition tables as design tools.